atravitz/correlator-hoomd-plugin/README.md

 * period(int) - Data is correlated every period time steps
 * eval_period(int) - Autocorrelation data is written every eval_period time steps

+TODO: add information about .evaluate, .enable, .disable, and .updatequantities

 Quantities that can be autocorrelated are the same as those that can be [logged](http://hoomd-blue.readthedocs.io/en/stable/module-hoomd-analyze.html)

 A quick example: